kbariotis/kostasbariotis.com/src/pages/progressive-linting/index.md

   }
 }
 ```

+The configuration applies the recommended by ESLint set of rules and also the Prettier plugin which will both override ESLint's formatting rules and also run Prettier whenever ESLint is run.
+Then we override Prettier's default rules to match our preferences.

 Now that our configuration is in place, let's run it and see how it goes.
 Add this your `package.json` (we will use it later) and run `npm run lint`.